emca-it/OP5-Documentation/nsclient/docs/reference/misc/Op5Client.md

 # Op5Client

-Client for connecting nativly to the Op5 Nortbound API
+Client for connecting natively to the OP5 Nortbound API